 Sign on With the Amazon Holiday Machine

 You already buy everything from Amazon.
 Why not let the money change directions and flow to you for once by joining Bezos and company for the holidays?
-Amazon is now filling 150,000 seasonal jobs to prepare for the peak season.
-The average pay is $18 an hour, but certain shifts in certain locations start at $3 more, and Amazon is giving out bonuses of up to $3,000 to sign on now.
+In early October, Amazon put out the call for 150,000 seasonal jobs to prepare for the peak season.
+This year, the average pay is $19 an hour, “based on position and geography,” according to an Oct.
+6 update to Amazon’s career page.

-If you’re looking to turn that side hustle into an all-the-time thing in 2022, Amazon stresses that many part-time seasonal hires will have the opportunity to stay on full-time if they choose.
-One of the most important perks is flexible scheduling, which keeps many Amazon seasonal workers coming back year after year.
+If you’re looking to turn that side hustle into an all-the-time thing, Amazon stresses that many part-time seasonal hires will have the opportunity to stay on full-time if they choose.
+One of the most important perks is flexible scheduling, which keeps many Amazon seasonal workers returning year after year.
 Positions are open company-wide, including in shipping, packing, stowing, and picking.

-Walmart, still the biggest name in retail, is hiring 150,000 workers this holiday season with competitive pay and good benefits.
-In a twist, however, most of those jobs will be permanent, full-time positions.
-That’s a dealbreaker for anyone looking for a little gravy on the side for a few months over the holiday season — but while Walmart is the world’s biggest retailer, it’s not the only one.
+Walmart, still the biggest name in retail, is adding 40,000 workers this holiday season with competitive pay and good benefits — the average wage is $17 an hour.
+While Walmart is the world’s biggest retailer, it’s not the only one.
 Many of Walmart’s competitors are, once again, opening the books for traditional seasonal workers.

-- Target is hiring 100,000 workers to meet the holiday surge.
-Pay starts at $15 an hour, more in some locations, and the big-box retailer offers 10%-20% employee discounts and flexible scheduling.
+- Target is hiring 100,000 workers to meet the holiday surge, about the same as last year.
+Pay starts at $15 an hour, more in some locations, and the retailer offers 10%-20% employee discounts and flexible scheduling.

-- GAP offers competitive pay and flexible schedules for the tens of thousands of seasonal workers that it’s hiring right now.
-Aside from wages, new hires enjoy a generous 50% off at Gap, Banana Republic, Old Navy, and Athleta.
+- The Gap offers competitive pay and flexible schedules for the tens of thousands of seasonal workers that it’s hiring right now.
+Aside from wages, new hires enjoy a generous 50% off family brands at Gap, Banana Republic, Old Navy, and Athleta.

 More From GOBankingRates